dpazavalos/datatypes/crementallist/README.md

-# Cremental List
+# CrementalList

-Extension of default python list.
-Adds an active index to use as a list's bookmark Includes bonds-wise safeties for incrementing/decrementing
+Extension of default list obj.
+Stores and preserves a boundwise bookmarking index.
+Whole list can be passed between objects with bookmark.
+Carries functions to safely set ndx, increment, decrement, and a crementer function that takes customizable keys to increment/ decrement.

 ##  Installation